thetarnav/solid-devtools/packages/logger/README.md

 ## Installation

-The `Logger` package is currently not a part of `solid-devtools` package — has to be installed separately. _(`solid-devtools` is it's dependency, so you don't have to install it explicitely as well)_
+The `Logger` package is currently not a part of the main `solid-devtools` library — it has to be installed on it's own.

 ```bash
 npm i @solid-devtools/logger